Oliver leads the way at Manor Community Academy for GCSE success

 Overall, Manor Community Academy saw strong year on year improvement across the board for GCSE success.

-Principal Anne Malcolmson said: "They have worked hard to achieve some excellent results and a significant number have overcome some real barriers to achieve at good levels.
+Principal Anne Malcolm said: "They have worked hard to achieve some excellent results and a significant number have overcome some real barriers to achieve at good levels.

 "I am very proud of all of our students and staff and would particularly like to praise the excellent attitude of the students and the positive support from our parents and carers.